 As a citizen of India, you can trade forex on the National Stock Exchange (NSE), Bombay Stock Exchange (BSE) and Metropolitan Stock Exchange (MSE).
 Established in 1992, the Securities and Exchange Board of India (SEBI) was set up to monitor and regulate forex activity in India.
 It is an autonomous authority that protects forex securities issuers, investors and forex-related agencies.
 Forex brokers and stock exchanges must be licensed by SEBI to operate within India.

 Ready to get serious about trading forex in India?
 Here’s a step-by-step guide to help you get started.

-Step 1: Get a digital device with fast Internet connectivity.
+Step 1: Get a Digital Device with Fast Internet Connectivity

 You can use your desktop, laptop, tablet or smartphone to trade forex.
-The value of the currency pairs listed on the stock exchanges frequently fluctuate.
+The value of the currency pairs listed on the stock exchanges frequently fluctuates.
 A personal device to constantly track these changes is essential to successful forex trading.

-Step 2: Find an online forex broker.
+Step 2: Find an Online Forex Broker

 There are several forex brokers available online.
 Go through each broker’s website and choose 1 that allows you to trade INR currency pairs.